ZK Dispute Game

 Mitigations

 • Bonds too low invite spam; bonds too high discourage honest participation.
-Durations must be long enough to allow proof generation but short enough to preserve withdrawal latency benefits.
+Durations must be long enough to allow super-root proof generation but short enough to preserve withdrawal latency benefits.

 aZKG-005: Guardian Acts Honestly and Timely